Data striping: Terminology

 The segments of sequential data written to or read from a disk before the operation continues on the next disk are usually called chunks, strides or stripe units, while their logical groups forming single striped operations are called strips or stripes.
 The amount of data in one chunk (stripe unit), often denominated in bytes, is variously referred to as the chunk size, stride size, stripe size, stripe depth or stripe length.
 The number of data disks in the array is sometimes called the stripe width, but it may also refer to the amount of data within a stripe.

-The amount of data in one stride multiplied by the number of data disks in the array (i.e., stripe depth times stripe width, which in the geometrical analogy would yield an area) is sometimes called the stripe size or stripe width.
+The amount of data in one stripe multiplied by the number of data disks in the array (i.e., stripe depth times stripe width, which in the geometrical analogy would yield an area) is sometimes called the stripe size or stripe width.
 Wide striping occurs when chunks of data are spread across multiple arrays, possibly all the drives in the system.
 Narrow striping occurs when the chunks of data are spread across the drives in a single array.